The Children Act (2018, FilmNation Entertainment and BBC Films)

 Vice is a political comic-drama and biographical sketch of the rise of Dick Cheney, the Vice President of the USA during the George W. Bush administration (2001-2009).
 It is smart, funny and a little disturbing.
 It follows career politician Dick Cheney (Bale) in his drive to make a mark on US and global politics, and ultimately to be the most powerful Vice President in the country’s history.
 It is a dissection of the grab for power, and searing critique of those advisors who, contemptuous of the rules of fair play and indifferent to the lives of others, help him get there.

-The film begins with a few wayward and drunken escapades of the young Cheney, and his then-girlfriend (later-to-be wife) Lynne Vincent (Adams).
-She confronts him, telling him to get his act together and make something of himself or she’ll be gone.
+The film begins with a few wayward and drunken escapades by the young Cheney, and his then-girlfriend (later-to-be wife) Lynne Vincent (Adams).
+She confronts him later, telling him to get his act together and make something of himself or she’ll be gone.
 Thus begins Cheney’s slow-cooking climb to the top of political power.
 On the way he observes and absorbs the political maneuvering of an entire cohort of seedy and ruthless White House politicians, starting with Richard Nixon and ending in his collaboration and manipulation of a politically naïve George W. Bush (Rockwell).

 This is an involved film, with plenty of political machinations going on.
 It could be a hard slog, but it is helped along by the friendly narration of Kurt (Plemons), an everyday American.
 The ensemble cast is exceptional.
 There is not a single weak performance by any member of this large cast of players.
 Steve Carrell’s Donald Rumsfeld, Cheney’s mentor, is completely convincing, as is Sam Rockwell’s inhabiting of George W. Bush, a weak political figure.
 Amy Adams, as she has proved so many times, is a consummate actor.
 Her performance as the supportive partner Lynne to Christian Bale’s phenomenal transformation into Cheney is inspiring.
 The editing is superb – truly superb.
 It has to be highlighted as a significant contribution to shaping this film.
 It is at times startling, giving a vibrancy to what could otherwise be a tedious monologue of political intrigue.
 The camera work, set design, soundtrack and all technical crafts are top-notch.
 Make-up is extraordinary.
 The script – the script is a work of genius; politically insightful, punchy, and punctuated by some spot-on comic moments.
 And despite its searing critique of Cheney and his crowd of villains, the script is nuanced and paints Cheney and his family as real people, capable of love and feeling pain.
 And I liked the occasional and unexpected surreal fair-tale moments inserted into the film.
 I can’t say here, but they are smiling moments.